HackBulgaria/Web-Development-with-Django/README.md

 This is the first edition of the Web development with Django course in HackBulgaria.

-This course is NOT for beginners - Python experience is required.

 Throughout the course we'll be learning Django fundamentals and we will develop production-ready code.

 ## Versions